-Both the Ste.
-Genevieve Limestone and the St. Louis Limestone Formations are known for karst landscapes.
-These formations are a result of lithified calcium carbonate-rich deposits derived from warm, shallow sea environments during the Mississippian Geologic Period.
+The St. Louis Limestone Formation is known for karst landscapes.
+This formation is a result of lithified calcium carbonate-rich deposits derived from warm, shallow sea environments during the Mississippian Geologic Period.
 Limestone, especially relatively pure limestones like those which underlie the study area, are soluble in water and weak acid solutions.
-Sinkholes, springs and caves are typical of landscapes underlain by these soluble limestones.
+Sinkholes, springs and caves are typical of landscapes underlain by soluble limestones.
 As with most karst landscapes, soil overburden thickness varies greatly due to variant rates of chemical weathering and patterns of surface drainage.